s8fe/docs/docs/Smart Contracts/NRC-22 MainPool.md

 </details>

-## Account management in the GPool
+## Account management in the MainPool

 ### open
 Creates 0 balance account in balances table.